FirelyTeam/firely-docs/vonk/configuration/db_cosmosdb.rst

 Using Microsoft Azure CosmosDB
 ==============================
 You can connect Vonk to CosmosDB the same way you connect to MongoDB.
-There are few limitations that we will work out later.
+There are a few limitations that we will work out later.
 They are listed below.

 1. Create a CosmosDB account on Azure, see the `Quickstart Tutorial <https://docs.microsoft.com/en-us/azure/cosmos-db/>`_
 2. Make sure you choose the MongoDB API